-There is a small fee to unlock part of your results, but you really don’t need to.
-Most of the tools you will want are included in the free transfer.
+There is a small fee to unlock part of your results, but you may decide you don’t need to pay it.
+Some of the tools you will want are included in the free transfer.

 2. Fill out the form.
 If you already have a FTDNA account for the person whose data you are trying to upload, then make sure you use the “Already have an FTDNA account” button so you can link this autosomal data to your current FTDNA account.
-If the data from Ancestry is for your dad, but your mom has an account at FTDNA, DO NOT LINK THEM.
+(If the uploaded data is for your dad, but your mom has an account at FTDNA, DO NOT LINK THEM.)